What is Distributed Denial of Service (DDoS) attack?

 - A website that was accessible previously, suddenly becomes unavailable.

 - Unable to access any website.

 - Unable to access network services for a long time period.

 #4) DDoS attack is different from DoS (Denial of Service) attack.
 Where DoS attack is used to target only one computer system and a single internet connection while a DDoS attack is used to harm several systems and multiple internet connections at a time.

 A DDoS attack is categorized into several types, but mainly there are 3 types only.

-Based on the behavior & target, the types of DDoS attack are categorized as shown below:
+Based on the behavior & target, the types of DDoS attacks are categorized as shown below:

 #1) Traffic Attack/Fragmentation Attack:

-In this type of attack, the attacker sends a huge amount of TCP or UDP packets to the system to be attacked and thereby constantly reduces its performance.
+In this type of attack, the attacker sends a huge amount of TCP or UDP packets to the system to be attacked and thereby constantly reducing its performance.